PeterKottas/react-bell-chat/README.md

 A: Make sure to provide const expressions for custom components.
 Not inline functions.

+## Created and sponsored by

+- [GuestBell](https://guestbell.com/) - Customer centric online POS for Hotels and short terms stays.

 ## Contributing 🔧

 Contributions are always welcomed and encouraged.